 As part of the professional development program, students:

-1. Study the etiology and modern classifications of the most common localizations for TAPB.
+1. They will study the etiology and modern classifications of the most common localizations for TAPB.

-2. They will learn the general principles and diagnostic criteria for TAPB in various pathologies.
+2. He will learn the general principles and diagnostic criteria of TAPB in various pathologies.

-3. Study possible cytological patterns in various pathological conditions.
+3. He will study possible cytological patterns in various pathological conditions.

-4. Study the morphological patterns that cause the greatest difficulty in assessing cytological material.
+4. He will study the morphological patterns that cause the greatest difficulty in assessing cytological material.

-5. They will master the technique of rapid assessment of the cellular content of the obtained material in the operating room ROSE (Rapid On Site Evaluation) and the possibilities of its application.
+5. He will master the technique of rapid assessment of the cellular content of the obtained material in the operating room ROSE (Rapid On Site Evaluation) and the possibilities of its application.

-6. They will analyze the main differences between the liquid method of preparing the material and the traditional one.
+6. He will analyze the main differences between the liquid method of preparing the material and the traditional one.